Beginner's Guide to Install and Use Conky in Ubuntu Linux

 • Just a single file named conkyrc or conky.conf or something similar

-• Complete package for Conky Manager: simply import it in Conky Manager.
+• Complete package for Conky Manager: Simply import it into Conky Manager.

 Let’s discuss the two of the common kinds with examples.

-Install qclocktwo conky to display time in words
+Example 1: Install qclocktwo Conky to display time in words

-Now you have two option to run this conky.
+Now you have two options to run this Conky.
 Either you use a command like this:

 conky -c ~/Downloads/qclocktwo